Chirag-ahir/SFC-Preparation/README.md

 How many records Kanban view can display on screen?<br>
 200 Records

+What is Lightning Usage App?<br>
+The Lightning Usage App in Salesforce provides insights into how users are adopting and using the Lightning Experience, including the Lightning Sales Console.
+It includes metrics such as daily active users, most visited pages, and feature usage.
+This tool is specifically designed to help administrators and consultants understand adoption patterns and areas that may need attention or additional training.

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>